Experimental hierarchy of the nonclassicality of single-qubit states via potentials for entanglement, steering, and Bell nonlocality: Conclusions

 \section{Conclusions}

 We have proposed and experimentally implemented an efficient method, which was used to simulate the interaction of the vacuum with VOPS states on a balanced beam splitter using only polarization qubits.
-Compared to the setups applied by us in Refs.~\cite{Jirakova2021,Abo2023}, we have constructed a fundamentally new setup, which enabled us to experimentally implement an Asb\'oth \textit{et al.} entanglement potential~\cite{Asboth2005} (specifically we studied the concurrence potential) and the two recently proposed potentials of other types of quantum correlations for single-qubit states i.e., a steering potential in a three-measurement scenario and Bell nonlocality potential \cite{Miranowicz2023}.
+This implementation replaces the traditional vacuum and single photon encoding by polarization-state encoding.
+As a result, it can be employed more easily and even in near-future practical quantum networks, where a high-fidelity detection of the vacuum is technically very challenging.
+Moreover, it might simplify the past quite demanding experiments with the VOPS states, which include quantum teleportation \cite{Lombardi2002} or EPR steering \cite{Fuwa2015}.Our method constitutes an experimentally friendly framework for various further research applications of single-mode state nonclassicality.Compared to the setups applied by us in Refs.~\cite{Jirakova2021,Abo2023}, we have constructed a fundamentally new setup, which enabled us to experimentally implement an Asb\'oth \textit{et al.} entanglement potential~\cite{Asboth2005} (specifically we studied the concurrence potential) and the two recently proposed potentials for other types of quantum correlations for single-qubit states i.e., a steering potential in a three-measurement scenario and a Bell nonlocality potential \cite{Miranowicz2023}.
 This allowed us to observe the hierarchy of NC potential of single-qubit states.
 We have demonstrated several counter-intuitive regimes of this hierarchy.
 Most notably, upon the interpolation between two states, one of the three tested NC potentials might have opposite trend (derivative sign) than the remaining two potentials.
-Moreover, we have experimentally observed, that states of even a relatively high concurrence potential can be nonsteerable, while other experimental states of a considerably lower concurrence were found both steerable and Bell nonlocal.
-We believe that this research sheds some light on the intricacies of single-qubit nonclassicality and contributes to its better understanding in general.
+Moreover, we have experimentally observed that states of even a relatively high concurrence potential can be nonsteerable, while other experimental states of a considerably lower concurrence were found both steerable and Bell nonlocal.
+Various quantum correlations have direct impact on the security of quantum key distribution \cite{Vazirani2014,Branciard2012}.
+Methods capable of unraveling counterintuitive relations between these types of quantum correlations can lead to better understanding and further research in this direction.We believe that this research sheds some light on the intricacies of single-qubit nonclassicality and contributes to its better understanding in general.